ap8718/Robots4Hospitals/README.md

 This will generate an output.mp4 videos under the gown_doff directory, let's visualize it!

-Alternatively, use colab to get started in no time: [Quick start](https://github.com/ap8718/Robots4Hospitals/blob/main/Gown_doff_example.ipynb)
+Alternatively, use colab to get started in no time: [Quick start in colab](https://github.com/ap8718/Robots4Hospitals/blob/main/Gown_doff_example.ipynb)